M795 projectile

-The M795 155mm projectile is the US Army and US Marine Corps' standard 155mm High Explosive (HE) projectile for howitzers.
+The M795 155 mm projectile is the US Army and US Marine Corps' standard 155 mm High Explosive (HE) projectile for howitzers.
 It is a bursting round with fragmentation and blast effects.

-The M795 is designed to be a more lethal and have a longer range than that of the M107.
+The M795 is designed to be more lethal and have a longer range than that of the M107.
 A welded band replaces the swaged rotating band of the M107, allowing the M795 to be fired with M119 or M203 propelling charges, increasing range by 6000 m.
-The explosive payload was also improved, as was the fragmentation pattern, giving 30% higher lethality.
+The explosive payload was improved, as was the fragmentation pattern, giving 30% higher lethality.

 Description

-The M795 is a 155mm high-fragmentation, steel (HF1)-body projectile filled with 23.8 lb of TNT and weighing approximately 103 lb.
-The high-fragmentation steel body is encircled by a gilding metal rotating band, making it compatible with 3W through 8S (M3A1 through M203A1) zone propelling charges across all current 155mm howitzers.
-The projectile is packaged on a metal pallet with a shock-attenuating lifting plug and flexible rotating band cover.
+The M795 is a 155 mm high-fragmentation, steel (HF1)-body projectile, filled with 23.8 lb of TNT.
+It weighs approximately 103 lb.
+The high-fragmentation steel body is encircled by a gilding metal rotating band, making it compatible with 3W through 8S (M3A1 through M203A1) zone propelling charges across all current 155 mm howitzers.

+The projectile is packaged on a metal pallet, with a shock-attenuating lifting plug and flexible rotating band cover.
 The M795 projectile is ballistically similar to the M483A1 family of cargo projectiles and may be used as a registration round for the M483A1 family.
 The M795 projectile is more effective against personnel and materiel at greater ranges than the older M107 projectile.

+Service

+As of April 2023, the Ukrainian military is firing an estimated 6,000–8,000 M795 projectiles daily at Russian targets.
+Two days of expenditures at this rate is roughly equivalent to one month's production of M795 rounds in the United States (at 2022 production levels).

 Course Correcting Fuze

-In mid-2005, United Defense demonstrated a cost-effective system to improve cannon artillery accuracy with the successful firing of inert M795 155mm projectiles equipped with a two-directional Course Correcting Fuze (CCF).
+In mid-2005, United Defense demonstrated a cost-effective system to improve cannon artillery accuracy with the successful firing of inert M795 155 mm projectiles equipped with a two-directional Course Correcting Fuze (CCF).
 United Defense developed this new system together with Bofors Defence, Rockwell Collins and BT Fuze Products.

 Course correction uses GPS to provide high accuracy.
-It can be employed on all types of U.S. 155mm and 105mm projectiles in the U.S. Field Artillery inventory.
+It can be employed on all types of U.S. 155 mm and 105 mm projectiles in the U.S. Field Artillery inventory.